As used herein, the subsequent terms have the following defined meanings:

 3. COMPANY’S OBLIGATIONS

 3.1.
 Subject to the terms and conditions herein, Company grants to MC a worldwide, sub-licensable, revocable, limited, royalty-free right and license to (i) send Content and/or Messages to End Users; (ii) access and use End User Information created in connection with this Agreement and Service provided; and (iii) use, reproduce, distribute, and display Company’s Intellectual Property in connection with this Agreement.
-Company shall be responsible for the procurement of any and all licenses, approvals, qualifications, permits or certificates required in connection with the Content, Messages or Campaign.
+Both parties shall be responsible for the procurement of any and all licenses, approvals, qualifications, permits or certificates required in connection with the Content, Messages or Campaign.
+Notwithstanding the foregoing, MC agrees it shall only use Company’s Intellectual Property consistent with instructions or documentation provided to MC by Company.

 4. INTELLECTUAL PROPERTY

 5.1.
 Credit Card Authorization.
-Company hereby authorizes MC to charge the Credit Card (CC) provided by Company to MC for all recurring monthly fees and or charges outlined in this Agreement with the exception of credit card donations.
-CC donations will be processed and remitted by MC, and donations charges as outlined in this agreement will be deducted prior to disbursement to Company.
-Should the Company elect to be invoiced this will not apply and instead will be invoiced for fees and transactions whose invoice will be due upon receipt.
+Company hereby authorizes MC to charge the Credit Card (CC) provided by Company to MC for all recurring monthly or annual payments and/or charges outlined in this Agreement with the exception of credit card donations.
+All Agreements are annual and may be paid monthly or annually in advance of service.
+Monthly payments are by credit card only.
+Monthly payments require a three month payment in advance and then monthly thereafter.
+Annual payments are made by credit card or by invoice if approved by MC.
+All CC donations will be processed and remitted by MC, and donations charges as outlined in this agreement will be deducted prior to disbursement to Company.
+Should the Company be authorized to be invoiced, this will not apply and instead will be invoiced for fees and transactions whose invoice will be due within ten (10) days from receipt of invoice by Company.
 MC may suspend services immediately upon non-payment by Company.
+Company may dispute any invoiced amount by providing written notice to MC within ten (10) days of invoice receipt by Company.
+Company is not obligated to pay any invoiced amount that is the subject of a good faith dispute until such dispute is resolved, provided that Company pays any undisputed invoiced amount.
+Once an invoice dispute is resolved, the invoice shall be paid within ten (10) days.

 5.2.
 Remittance Details.
 MC will be responsible for remitting to Company all donations collected for Company.
 Donations fulfilled by CC will be paid out to Company by check, less applicable fees, twice per month for the periods of the 1st to 15th day and 16th to 30th day of the month.
 Three business days are required for processing at the close of each period.
 Contracted transaction fees due on any CC donation are deducted before distribution of donations to the Company.
-Should Company become insolvent or go bankrupt MC reserves the right to redistribute donations outstanding to any other company MC deems acceptable and eligible only after 3 failed attempts to remit funds Company.
+If Company chooses and is approved for a merchant and payment services account, all funds will be directly deposited from payment processor into the designated Company bank account with transaction fees deducted.

 5.3.
 Records and Inspection Rights.
 As it relates to this Agreement both parties shall keep and maintain at its regular place of business a record of collected and remitted donations in addition to Uncollectible amounts at all times during the Term and for three (3) years following termination of this Agreement.